priesdelly/go-echo-server/README.md

 # REQ-RES - Go HTTP Request Echo Server
-This is a simple Go application that demonstrates how to create an HTTP server that echoes back the request details (method, URL, headers, and body) in JSON format.
+This simple Go application demonstrates how to create an HTTP server that echoes back the request details (method, URL, headers, and body) in JSON format.

 **Features:**